Skip to content

 Welding is a multi-faceted career.
 There are several aspects of welding that a professional or anyone interested in welding should be aware of.
 This article will teach you everything you need to know about welding rods and their applications.?
 Let's start with a definition of welding.

 Simply said, welding is the process of connecting two materials.
 Welding is a fabrication method in which two materials are joined by melting them together with heat or pressure.
 Metals and thermoplastics are the most popular materials for welding, but they can also be used on wood.
-A weldment is a term for the fully welded joint.
+A weldment is a term for a fully welded joint.

 Welding Rods